Abdob/FRS-Transceiver/README.md

 rx start

 On Matlab Right Click on the produced files single.csv and dual.csv file and use the Import Data tool.
-You will get table data named 'single'and dual.
+You will get table data named 'single'and 'dual'.

-The mimo.csv file containing the samples are produced and ported to Matlab, this time you will see the table data containing four columns as opposed to two as before.
+The dual.csv file containing the samples are produced and ported to Matlab, this time you will see the table data containing four columns as opposed to two as before.
 This is due to having two receive ports each containing inphase and quadrature component totaling to four total components.
 We are ploting channel 1 output in Matlab again:

 Run Matlab script 'ExamineAlternating.m'

+GRC Results:

 ![GitHub Logo](/Diagrams/GRC_Single_RX_Windows.jpg)

 ![GitHub Logo](/Diagrams/GRC_dual_RX1_Windows.jpg)

 ![GitHub Logo](/Diagrams/GRC_dual_RX2_Windows.jpg)

+BladeRF-cli Results:

 ![GitHub Logo](/Diagrams/CLI_Single_RX_Windows.jpg)